Reforming the Process

 Possession and Use Agreements – At times, landowners have found that condemnors have violated the provisions outlined in possession and use agreements regarding the access and use of their land.

-Property Taxes – Landowners are now required to pay property taxes on an easement or condemned property when transferring ownership through a possession and use agreement.
+Property Taxes – Landowners are now required to pay property taxes on an easement or condemned property when no longer in agricultural use upon the transfer of ownership through a possession and use agreement.

 Solution: Landowners should not be responsible for property taxes on condemned land.